Dragoteryx/drg-music/README.md

 ```
 If the playlist is empty, the bot will stop playing music.

-The callback lets you interact with the music that was skipped.
+Returns a Promise resolved with the music that was skipped.

 #### Shuffle the playlist
 ```js
 handler.shufflePlaylist(guild, callback);
 ```

+Returns a resolved Promise.

 #### Clear the playlist
 ```js
 handler.clearPlaylist(guild, callback);
 ```

+Returns a resolved Promise.

 #### Pause/resume the music
 ```js
 handler.pauseMusic(guild, callback);
 ```
-The callback lets you interact with the current music.
+Returns a resolved Promise.
 ```js
 handler.resumeMusic(guild, callback);
 ```
-The callback lets you interact with the current music.
+Returns a resolved Promise.
 ```js
 handler.toggleMusic(guild, callback);
 ```
-The callback lets you know whether or not the playlist got paused, as well as interact with the current music.
+Returns a Promise resolved with a boolean set to ``true`` if the music is paused, ``false`` otherwise.

 #### Set the volume
 ```js